toby/onair/README.md

 When run with a command argument, `onair` will connect to an already running `onair` server and tell it to issue the given command to the connected playback device.
-If no server, you'll need to launch one.
+If no server is running, you'll need to launch one.
 If the server has not yet seen the required playback ids from the source, you may need to reconnect your Airplay device.